Shark-In-A-Stroller Heist Ends With Animal's Safe Return To San Antonio Aquarium

 "I am so, so happy that we got her back, and she's healthy.
 She appears very healthy," Shank told journalists after returning to the aquarium Monday night.
 "I was devastated when I found out that it happened.
 And now that we actually have her here, I'm overjoyed."

 "I cannot believe what she's been through.
-She's a little fighter, she's a survivor — I'm very proud of her," Shank said, as Ms. Helen swam around in a tub of clean water at her feet.
+She's a little fighter, she's a survivor — I'm very proud of her," Shank said, as Miss Helen swam around in a tub of clean water at her feet.